Unlock the power of alternative medicine

 How does Traditional Chinese Medicine (TCM) and acupuncture work in simple terms?

-TCM views health as balance across body systems and uses acupuncture, herbal formulas, and lifestyle advice to restore balance.
-Acupuncture inserts thin needles at mapped points to influence nerve signaling, pain pathways, and circulation.
+TCM views health as balance across body systems and uses acupuncture, herbal formulas and lifestyle advice to restore balance.
+Acupuncture inserts thin needles at mapped points to influence nerve signalling, pain pathways and local circulation.
 Many people report symptom relief, though evidence varies by condition — check systematic reviews for specific indications.

-When to consult your GP: before starting herbal formulas or if you have bleeding risk or are undergoing surgery or cancer treatment.
+When to consult your GP: before starting herbal formulas or if you have bleeding risk, are undergoing surgery, or are receiving cancer treatment.

 What is Ayurveda and the concept of balance?